sez11a/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 ##### The Related Assets portlet []()

 The *Related Assets* portlet displays the relationships between assets.
 When you add the portlet to a page, it shows the related assets of the asset being shown in the current page.
-You can add as many related asset portlets to every page as you need.
+You can add as many related asset portlets as you desire to every page.

-This portlet is an extension of the asset publisher, which allows you to configure it to achieve further filtering.
+This portlet is an extension of the Asset Publisher, which allows you to configure it to achieve further filtering.
 For example you can add three Related Assets portlets to a page and configure one to show only blog entries, the second one to show only images and the third one to show only documents.
 When you access the page, you'll see portlets displaying Related Blogs, Related Images and Related Documents.

 To do this, go to the Asset Publisher portlet and select the Configuration icon (wrench) in the upper right corner of the portlet.
 Under the Setup tab, set the filter options using the *Asset Type* menu.